reggi/digital.nyc-scraper/README.md

 I'm interested in scraping all of the companies listed in the "Made in New York" directory now called `digital.nyc` located here [http://www.digital.nyc/startups](http://www.digital.nyc/startups).

+CSV of Companies can be found here https://github.com/reggi/digital.nyc-companies.

 What I really want to find is a list of companies based in New York using the Shopify e-commerce platform.
 To achieve this there needs to be a couple of difference steps.

 I need to get all of the startups listed into a database.
 Each startup has a `name` and a `profile` on the `digital.nyc` website.
 With the full list of profile pages I can scrape the page and look for the companies `website`.